 Music

-At South Kilvington, we believe music is for everyone and aim to provide a wide variety of musical experiences, allowing children to explore different genres, develop an understanding of musical notation and deepen their knowledge of how music is created.
-Through this, children can express themselves creatively, perform with confidence, and experience a real sense of achievement, fostering a lifelong love of music.
+Our aim is to provide a rich variety of musical experiences that enable pupils to explore diverse genres, develop an understanding of musical notation, and deepen their knowledge of how music is composed and performed.
+Through these opportunities, children express themselves creatively, build confidence in performance, and experience a sense of achievement that fosters a lifelong enjoyment and appreciation of music.

 Intent